TUCRAIL/AdoPipelineOverview/README.md

 ### Support for multiple branch filtering

 Right now, this widget can only filter by a single branch.
 It would be better to be able to filter either:
-- All branches or one specific (similarly to tags)
 - A multi-selection of many branches

 ### Support for multiple tag filtering
 This is similar to the previous point.
 Except that a multi-selection dropdown should be implemented

-### Change the build count from a select box to a free input text field

-Right now, the build count is limited between 5 and 10.
-With a text field, the user could show any number of builds they wish

 ### Support for multi-stage display